SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 # GETreqt: Multithreaded Slow DoS Attack

 ## Description
-A unique, multithreaded Low & Slow denial-of-service attack against vulnerable versions of Apache-based web servers, that exhausts server resources at the cost of minimal bandwidth at the attacker’s end while denying typical service to the web server’s legitimate clients.
-This unique approach uses staggering amounts of concurrently generated non-terminated HTTP GET requests, and works against even poorly implemented load balancing proxy servers as well! [[Documentation in progress]]
+A unique, multithreaded Low & Slow denial-of-service (Slow DoS) attack against web servers using vulnerable versions of Apache, that exhausts server resources at the cost of minimal bandwidth at the attacker's end while denying typical service to the web server’s legitimate clients.
+This unique approach uses staggering amounts of concurrently generated unterminated HTTP GET requests as the sockets are being created and established on-the-go; and works against even poorly implemented load balancing proxy servers as well!

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/main/Images/Example%20Execution.png" >
 <p>Example Execution</p>
 </div>

-This project was created in Python, for research purposes.
+This project was created in Python, to supplement my Computer Science engineering degree's final-year research project titled "Low & Slow: The Evil Twin of DDoS Attacks", which was an awareness-based project.
+This project received the title of "The Best Project of Its Year" by the university.

+## Disclaimer
+GETreqt was created for the purposes of awareness, education, and research.
+I neither endorse nor shall be held responsible for any potential unethical or malicious activity that is a result of *your* usage of this tool.

 ## Usage
 <div align="center">